 Have you ever given someone too many chances?
 If you have, please don’t beat yourself up.
 It is a normal thing to do.
 I’ve certainly given some of the undeserving people in my life too many chances before.
 All the same, it is important to learn from it, and to eventually trade away some of those extra chances for stronger boundaries.

 It is likewise important to recognize why we tend to give people or things so many chances.
 It often springs from the hope that a good-turned-bad situation will turn good again, or more generally the hope that things will eventually get better, if we try just a little harder and stick it out just a little longer.
 And sometimes things do get better.
-But learn to distinguish between when your hope is being rewarded, and when it isn’t.
+But sometimes they don’t.
+Learn to distinguish between when your hope is being rewarded, and when it isn’t.

 3. Learn to recognize behavioural patterns.